JerryHol/bhconfig/README.md

   - magic amulets ilvl 88+ ping if filter level 1 and tier 5

 * Rare items:
+- Made boxes on map more visibly appealing (you can tell what dropped by just looking at the different box style)
 - Tier 4
-  - rare amulets now tier 5 except for potential +2 class skill amulers from Baal, Diablo, and Nihlathak.
+  - rare amulets are still t4 except for potential +2 class skill amulers from Baal, Diablo, and Nihlathak (those are t3).
-  - rare amulets ping only if filter level 0 or 1. yellow border with black dot on map
-  - rare amulets filter level 2+ show map box but no ping tier 5. yellow border with black dot on map
 - Tier 5
-  - rare jewels ping only if filter level 0 or 1. yellow border with black dot on map
-  - rare jewels filter level 2+ show map box but no ping tier 5. yellow border with black dot on map
-  - rare boots (not Myrmidon - too high str req) ping only if filter level 0 or 1. yellow border with black dot on map
+  - rare jewels are now t5 (previously tier 4)
-  - rare boots (not Myrmidon - too high str req) filter level 2+ show map box but no ping tier 5. yellow border with black dot on map
+  - rare boots (not Myrmidon - too high str req) ping t5
-  - rare gloves (not Ogre Gauntlets - too high str req) ping only if filter level 0 or 1. yellow border with black dot on map
-  - rare gloves (not Ogre Gauntlets - too high str req) filter level 2+ show map box but no ping tier 5. yellow border with black dot on map
+  - rare gloves (not Ogre Gauntlets - too high str req) ping t5
   - Added a rare weapons and eth weapons of interest section (remove // to use these lines)
 - Tier 6
-  - added rare belts under 150 str req with 4 box rows ping only if filter level 0 or 1. yellow border with black dot on map
-  - added rare belts under 150 str req with 4 box rows filter level 2+ show map box but no ping tier 6. yellow border with black dot on map
+  - added rare belts under 150 str req with 4 box rows ping t6.
 - Whitelist
   - Rare Ogre Gauntlets
-  - Rare Mirrored and Myrmidon Boots
+  - Rare Myrmidon Boots
   - Rare Troll belts and Colossus Girdle
 * Other:
-  - Rejuves are R1 and R2. made the white dot purple.
+  - Rejuves are +R1 and +R2+. made the white dot purple.
   - Greater potions are not hidden on filter level 1, hidden on filter level 2+ automatically.
   - Items worth good gold will have $ and prices in front
   - Progressive potions display based on clvl to show low HP, Mana, stamina, antidote, thawing, and strangle potions on all filtlvls